-- Teacher Workroom/Break Area supplies and equipment will be cleaned and sanitized between each use.
+- Workroom/Break Area supplies and equipment will be cleaned and sanitized as necessary.

 - All water fountains in the building will be taped off and not used.
 Students and staff will be using individual water bottles throughout the day.

-- Hallway traffic will be limited and monitored and overseen by a designated staff member.
+- Hallway traffic will be limited and monitored.

 - Bathroom(s) traffic and use will be limited to two people at a time (middle stall closed for students) and monitored and overseen by faculty and staff.

-- Lunch and snack will be provided by parents daily and eaten in homeroom at the student’s desk or outdoors (when feasible).
-Students will have access to the microwave but only homeroom teacher(s) may operate the microwave.
+- Lunch and snack will be eaten in the student’s homeroom at student’s desk or outdoors (when feasible).
+Students will have access to microwave but only homeroom teachers(s) may operate the microwave.